Exotic G_2-manifolds: Fano-type blocks

-Proposition \ref{prop:block}\ref{it:cones} immediately implies that a matching of Fano 3-folds gives rise to a matching (in the sense of Definition \ref{def:match}) of the resulting Fano-type blocks.
+Note that Definition \ref{def:match} makes sense for Fano 3-folds as well as building blocks.
+Proposition \ref{prop:block}\ref{it:cones} implies that a matching of a pair of Fano 3-folds gives rise to a matching of the resulting Fano-type blocks.
 We use the phrase \emph{twisted connected sum of Fanos} (\eg in the introduction) to mean the twisted connected sum that arises from such a matching of Fano-type blocks.

 \firstblocks